IndrekHaav/photoprism-debian/README.md

 The [PhotoPrism documentation](https://docs.photoprism.org/getting-started/) only covers Docker as an officially supported installation method.
 However, not everyone can, or wants to, use Docker.
 The only [guide that covers installation without Docker](https://web.archive.org/web/20200812001802/https://docs.photoprism.org/developer-guide/setup-fedora/#development-environment-fedora-32) is focused on development, and includes steps that are not necessary when one simply wants to run PhotoPrism.

 The purpose of this guide, therefore, is to provide instructions for setting up a usable PhotoPrism installation on [Debian](https://www.debian.org/).
-The guide has been written for, and tested on, Debian 12 "Bookworm", but should also work on older versions like Debian 11 "Bullseye", as well as derivatives like Ubuntu and Raspbian.
+The guide has been written for, and tested on, Debian 11 "Bullseye", but should also work on older versions like Debian 10 "Buster", as well as derivatives like Ubuntu and Raspbian.

 ## DISCLAIMER